 Date of last revision: 19 May 2020

 Fair Play Promise

 Our Fair Play Promise is a policy that ensures MODLR delivers you consistent value and service as a paying

 As part of our Fair Play Promise, we will:

 are allowed to use to a reasonable amount for the subscription level you are paying for.

 - Set the limit based on reasonable averages for other users like you.

 level of users when compared to the average number of active users we see per account across all our

 - Set limits for the common good in order to prevent one user inadvertently using

 - Reserve the right to terminate service to you if you exceed your limits or abuse the

 - Tell you well in advance (normally) if you breach any limits and we will give you the

 - Be flexible and try to give you the benefit of the doubt so we will normally not

 - We reserve the right to vary prices or features for all End Users, including free

 fair using methods that may be adjusted at our discretion in the event you abuse the system.

-Governing law and jurisdiction
+- Governing law and jurisdiction

 - These terms are governed by and are to be construed in accordance with the laws of New

 the courts of New South Wales and all courts which have jurisdiction to hear appeals from those

 - Each party waives any right to object to proceedings being brought in those courts for

 What are cookies

 Cookies are small pieces of text sent to your web browser by a website you visit.
 A cookie file is stored in

 mobile device when you go offline, while session cookies are deleted as soon as you close your web

 When you use and access the Service, we may place a number of cookies files in your web browser.